-- 1209.
-That this Meeting believes the understanding of management systems and structures within education and training systems are not well enough promoted or supported, and we demand that: - education within medical schools should include increased healthcare management experience and education including examples of how and where this can change systems; - (ii) opportunities to work within healthcare management be offered within foundation training posts; - (iii) management commitments are given appropriate encouragement and emphasis within hospital training posts (eg trust management committees or BMA commitments).
-(2008) - 1210.
+education and training systems are not well enough promoted or supported, and we demand that: (i) education within medical schools should include increased healthcare management experience and education including examples of how and where this can change systems; (ii) opportunities to work within healthcare management be offered within foundation training posts; (iii) management commitments are given appropriate encouragement and emphasis within hospital training posts (eg trust management committees or BMA commitments).
+(2008) 1225.
 That this Meeting believes that the introduction of non-medically trained healthcare practitioners should not adversely impact on undergraduate and postgraduate medical training.
-We call upon the BMA to: - (i) ask the government for clarification on the need for these new positions, and how practitioners such as physician assistants will interact with the multi-disciplinary team; - (ii) survey urgently the impact of these practitioners on the quality and quantity of medical education and training; - (iii) lobby the Royal Colleges and PMETB to review urgently the impact these posts are having on the training of junior doctors; - (iv) lobby the government to provide information and reassurance that medical students' and junior doctors' education, training, job description and job prospects will not be adversely affected by the introduction of these posts; - (v) oppose the introduction of these practitioners in UK medical schools and hospitals until such reassurance can be provided.
+We call upon the BMA to: (i) ask the government for clarification on the need for these new positions, and how practitioners such as physician assistants will interact with the multi-disciplinary team; (ii) survey urgently the impact of these practitioners on the quality and quantity of medical education and training; (iii) lobby the Royal Colleges and PMETB to review urgently the impact these posts are having on the training of junior doctors; (iv) lobby the government to provide information and reassurance that medical students' and junior doctors' education, training, job description and job prospects will not be adversely affected by the introduction of these posts; (v) oppose the introduction of these practitioners in UK medical schools and hospitals until such reassurance can be provided.
+1226.

-- 1211.
 That this Meeting believes that funding of undergraduate education, postgraduate training posts and study leave is essential to allow medical students and doctors in training to gain a full range of experience.
-We call on the BMA to lobby the Health Departments to: - restore and maintain Medical and Dental Education Levy (MADEL) and Service Increment for Teaching (SIFT) funding to at least the equivalent of original 2006-07 funding levels; - (ii) ring-fence MADEL and SIFT funding within SHA budgets; - (iii) commit to a three year funding plan for MADEL; - (iv) standardise study leave arrangements across the UK; - (v) investigate any funding cuts to undergraduate education in medical schools and to evaluate their effect on medical undergraduate education; - (vi) ensure that health service employers report in detail on such spending and for the BMA to invoke the Freedom of Information Act to establish how these funds have been spent.
+We call on the BMA to lobby the Health Departments to: (i) restore and maintain Medical and Dental Education Levy (MADEL) and Service Increment for Teaching (SIFT) funding to at least the equivalent of original 2006-07 funding levels; (ii) ring-fence MADEL and SIFT funding within SHA budgets; (iii) commit to a three year funding plan for MADEL; (iv) standardise study leave arrangements across the UK; (v) investigate any funding cuts to undergraduate education in medical schools and to evaluate their effect on medical undergraduate education; (vi) ensure that health service employers report in detail on such spending and for the BMA to invoke the Freedom of Information Act to establish how these funds have been spent.
+1227.
+That this Meeting asserts that maintaining and improving clinical standards of patient care depends on the commitment to continual medical education and training and insists: (i) that all fully registered doctors employed by NHS providers or private contractors providing NHS services must have a binding contract to allow study leave; (ii) that course fees and expenses must be reimbursed; (iii) that failure to honour the commitment to training should result in sanctions being taken against the relevant employing body.
 (2007)